 - Immunosuppressant drugs following kidney transplant (must have Medicare Part A at the time of your transplant)

 - Kidney transplant

 You should be aware of limits on what Medicare will cover.
-For instance, Medicare does not cover surgery or other medical services to prepare for dialysis that happens before your coverage begins.
+For instance, Medicare does not cover any preparational surgery or other medical services if your coverage has not started.

 Ask your doctor about whether services are covered or use Medicare’s coverage tool to see if your product, service or test is covered.